skyplane-project/skystore/README.md

 You interact with SkyStore through S3 API.
 SkyStore automatically place your data in the right cloud provider and region to optimize performance and cost.

+Currently, this repo is still in a prototype phase.
+We are preparing for an alpha at the moment.

 ## Getting Started

 TODO